fnpen/wordpress-theme-acf-blocks-blade-boilerplate/README.md

 	* 🚀 Supports multi block compiling using one command to start.

 * Examples
-	* Tesmonial
+	* Testmonial
-	* Tesmonial Item - example using Inner Blocks.
+	* Testmonial Item - example using Inner Blocks.

 * 🔬  Coding standarts
 	* Phpcs and wp-coding-standards is available